 Sung exclusively by men (there were no female students back in those days), usually sporting the black university cape, the lyrics are often about love, be it for a woman or university life, or political.

 Fado ao Centro is run by passionate fadistas and offers daily performances at 6 pm which combine a brief history of the genre with live performances in an intimate setting.
 Book ahead as this venue is popular with visitors and local fado fans.
 Rua Quebra Costas 7.
-See the website for more details and online reservations.
+Book your ticket online to avoid disappointment.

 Although there are few obvious remnants of the chilling acts carried out by the Inquisition Court in the 16th century, this square was the headquarters of the Christian order charged with weeding out and punishing heretics and enemies of the church.
 Most of them were suspected Jews, likely denounced by their Christian neighbours.